conmaro/conmaro.github.io/_pages/about.md

   - /about.html
 ---

-I am an Instructor and researcher at Bilkent University.
+I am a Visiting Assistant Professor and researcher at Bilkent University.
 My research area lies mostly in complex analysis.
 More specifically, I have studied the generic behaviour of holomorphic functions with respect to their partial sums and boundary properties.
 I am also interested in functional analysis and potential theory.